diegozea/MIToS.jl/benchmark/README.md

-To run the benchmark suite, you need to have the `PkgBenchmark` package installed.
+To run the benchmark suite, you must have `PkgBenchmark` and `BenchmarkTools` installed.
 Then, you can run the following code in the Julia REPL:

 ```julia